aleksmitov/examples/titanic-spark/README.md

 ## What we are going to learn?

-- Feature Store: We are going to use SQL queries to build the `passenger` features.
+- Feature Store: We are going to use PySpark interface to build the `passenger` features.
 - Load `passenger` features and use it to train our `survival` model
 - Experimentation tracking with
     - logging `BinaryClassificationEvaluator` metric